 Why are corporate websites so much more expensive?

-First off, corporate website aren’t simple brochures.
+First off, corporate websites aren’t simple brochures.
 They’re essential business platforms that connect to internal systems, support large volumes of traffic, and have to perform reliably no matter where the visitor is from.

 Technology choices dramatically impact both costs and effectiveness at this level.
 The platforms you pick influence website speed, security, user experience, and how well it can grow in the future.